yanghuafang/anti-android-virus/README.md

 `scripts/run.sh` is those three steps in one command.

+`aavscan` also takes a directory and walks it, scanning every `*.apk` / `*.dex` it finds. `--mt <threads>` spreads that walk across worker threads; a single file is always scanned on the calling thread, and reports still arrive one at a time, so the output matches a sequential scan apart from ordering.

 `sigtool` exists because a detection engine is untestable without detection data, and a real malware database cannot be checked into a public repository.
 It synthesizes a DEX and the signature database that matches it, from one